Fast And Delicious Mashed Potatoes Recipe

 Potatoes quartered.

 Boiling these potatoes will take approximately 15 minutes.
-To speed up the process, you can dice these potatoes into approximately 1 1/2 inch pieces and boil them that way.
+To speed up the process, you can dice these potatoes into approximately 1 1/2 inch pieces and cook them that way.
 This will cut your time in the boiling water by half.

 To test the doneness, insert a fork into a piece.
-If they’re fork tender, the potatoes are done.
+If they’re fork-tender, the potatoes are done.

 Butter and milk in a saucepan.

-When the potatoes are done, remove them from the heat and drain.
+• When the potatoes are done, remove them from the heat and drain.
 Return the potatoes to the warm pan.

 mashed potatoes in a pan